 For the chocolate ganache

-400 grams coconut cream (thick part from 2 tins of full fat coconut milk)
+400g coconut cream (or the cream scooped from two tins of full-fat coconut milk)

 Good pinch of cinnamon